W. Lee O'Daniel: Later career

 After leaving the Senate, O'Daniel bought a ranch near Fort Worth.
 He invested in real estate in Dallas and was also active in the insurance business.

 O'Daniel ran for governor in 1956 and 1958 and claimed that the Brown v.
 Board of Education decision was part of a Communist conspiracy.
 He finished third in the Democratic primaries both times.

 Death and burial

 O'Daniel died in Dallas on May 11, 1969.
 He was buried at Sparkman-Hillcrest Memorial Park Cemetery in Dallas.

 In popular culture

-The 2000 Coen Brothers film O Brother, Where Art Thou? featured a character played by Charles Durning and named Governor Pappy O'Daniel, loosely based on the real O'Daniel, and set in Mississippi.
+The 2000 Coen Brothers film O Brother, Where Art Thou? featured a character played by Charles Durning and named Governor Pappy O'Daniel, loosely based on the real O'Daniel, though set in Mississippi.